-The reference materials available in the Plan your Terminal Server Deployment section of the checklist are very helpful, so read through them.
+The reference materials available in the Plan Your Terminal Server Deployment section of the checklist are very helpful, so read through them.

-There are two main tools used to configure a terminal server: the Terminal Services Configuration tool and the Group Policy editor.
+There are two main tools used to configure a terminal server: the Terminal Services Configuration tool and the Group Policy Object Editor.